turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 #### CharacterComponent
 Implementation of basic character controller features such as movement in the scene, inverse kinematics for legs, swimming, water ripples, etc.
+Note that CharacterComponent is NOT using physics, but a custom character logic.
+The character will collide with other characters, objects that are tagged as Navmesh, and colliders that are tagged with CPU enabled.

 - SetActive(bool value)	-- Enable/disable character processing (enabled by default)
 - IsActive() : bool	-- Returns whether the character processing is active or not